geomob/geomob-website/_posts/2020-03-26-mar-26th-geomob-muc-details.markdown

 ---

-The first #geomobMUC of 2020 will take place on March 26th!
+The first #geomobMUC of 2020 will take place 18:30 on Thursday, March 26th!
-We are still confirming the exact venue details and will post them shortly.
+The event will be held at [Mindspace Viktualienmarkt](https://www.mindspace.me/munich/viktualienmarkt/) at Viktualienmarkt 8, 80331 Munich ([OpenStreetMap](https://www.openstreetmap.org/#map=19/48.13542/11.57527), [Google Map](https://goo.gl/maps/auJu15Jo7vyVEZqx9)).

 **Our Speakers:**